 I can’t quite believe I’m saying this, but the sentiment in the song is the crucial problem that we have to address as financial advisers, and as your partners in a journey towards financial security.
+Many underestimate the power of a diversified investment strategy, and this is crucial to any financial planning.

 Essentially, human beings are good at assuming the good times will continue.
 What we’re really bad at – at individual and institutional levels – is realising that good times don’t roll forever.